ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Minimal/README.md

 <img src="img/08.jpg" width="30%"> <img src="img/09.jpg" width="30%"> <img src="img/07.jpg" width="30%">

-- Alternatively connect SHDN from the regulator to the module bays VOUT and VIN from the regulator directly to the battery + side.
+Alternatively it might be possible to connect SHDN from the regulator to the module bays VOUT and VIN from the regulator directly to the battery + side.
 So the regulator is powered directly by the battery, but only enabled if the module is selected by OpenTX.
 By doing this you will be able to draw more current for running the module at higher output power, but it might drain the battery over very long time even if the remote is shut down.
+But this option needs some more investigation, i guess the pullup on the SHDN pin needs to be removed and maybe replaced by a pulldown.

-**Please check the temperature of the module, it might be nessessary to add a small heatsink to both sides (ESP32 and SX1280 module)**
+**Please check the temperature of the module, i added a small heatsink to both sides (ESP32 and SX1280 module) i had lying around from my raspberry pi - just to be on the save side.**

 ### STLs